Management Science and Analytics (M.S.)

 This program may be completed full-time in as few as three semesters or part-time.
 Given the prescribed sequence of required courses, new students are only admitted in the fall semester of each year.

-Master of Science students may apply for the Stuart Ph.D. in Management Science program during the course of their studies.
-If admitted, all credits already earned in the M.S. in Management Science program may be applied toward the Ph.D. program.
+M.S. students may apply for the Stuart Ph.D. in Management Science and Analytics program during the course of their studies.
+If admitted, all credits already earned in the M.S. in Management Science and Analytics program may be applied toward the Ph.D. program.

-Domestic students pursuing the M.S. in Management Science program who seek to advance their careers in the Chicago-area market are eligible to apply for the Chicago Talent Pipeline Scholarship, which awards up to $14,000 spread evenly across the courses required for the degree.
+Domestic students pursuing the M.S. in Management Science and Analytics program who seek to advance their careers in the Chicago-area market are eligible to apply for the Chicago Talent Pipeline Scholarship.
+This scholarship awards a maximum of $14,000 per degree.

-International students pursuing the M.S. in Management Science program are eligible to apply for the Stuart School of Business Dean’s Scholarship, which awards up to $14,000 for the full two-year program.
+International students pursuing the M.S. in Management Science and Analytics program are eligible to apply for the Stuart School of Business Dean’s Scholarship, which awards up to $14,000 for the full two-year program.

 Choose a Specialization

 Learn how to apply sophisticated quantitative theory and techniques in areas of finance such as investments, banking, trading, and risk management.